 Litigants who come before the courts should have some confidence that their case can be heard by the court on the merits without unnecessary, gratuitous humiliation and embarrassment. . .
-[The applicant's] social media posts and threatening voice messages related directly to the litigation.
-Some of his threats were overtly intended to pressure [his sister] to settle.
-The court cannot ignore or condone this conduct.79
+Some of [the applicant's] social media post and threatening voice messages related directly to the litigation.
+Some of his threats were overtly intended to pressure [the estate trustee] to settle.
+The court cannot ignore or condone this conduct.

-Chozik J. had "no hesitation in concluding that the criteria for an award of elevated costs" was met in this case.
+Chozik J. had "no hesitation in concluding that the criteria for an award of elevated cost" was met in this case.
 The applicant was ordered to pay the estate trustee's costs on a substantial indemnity basis.
-He was also not entitled to his costs to be paid out of the estate since the estate trustee was the primary beneficiary, and she would have effectively had to bear the applicant's costs.
+He was also not entitled to his costs to be paid out of the estate since the estate trustee was the primary beneficiary, and, she would have effectively had to bear the applicant's costs.